VSteinborn/VSteinborn.github.io/_posts/2023-06-01-politeness-attacks.md

 show: true
 order: 3
 image: /images/bow.png
 abstract: "Discovered gender biases associated with politeness levels may be used to bypass hate speech detection systems in Japanese and Korean.
-Published in ArXiv."
+Published in arXiv."
 blog: false
 link:
   - Github: https://github.com/VSteinborn/politeness-attacks